yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    Due to the architectural differences, some SQL Server features are different or unsupported in SQL DB.
 Differences include [Transact SQL (T-SQL) differences](https://docs.microsoft.com/azure/azure-sql/database/transact-sql-tsql-differences-sql-server), such as data types, functions, operators, statements, procedures, and system tables and views that are not supported.
 Unsupported features include distributed transactions, SQL Agent jobs, .NET CLR integration, Filestream, extended stored procedures, and Service broker.

    Azure SQL DB is best for new cloud-native applications or existing applications that want to use the latest stable SQL Server features.
-It is also recommended for teams that do not wish to employ resources for configuration and database infrastructure management.
+It is also recommended for teams that do not wish to employ configuration and database infrastructure management resources.

    _[Azure SQL Managed Instance (SQL MI)](https://docs.microsoft.com/azure/azure-sql/managed-instance/)_